phil-l-brockwell/CV/README.md

 **Plumbshot: Self Employed Plumbing Business, 2009 - 2014**
 * Qualified in Mechanical Engineering to NVQ3 level with ACS Gas
-* Accounting, Marketing and Promotion
+* Accounting, Marketing and Self-Promotion
 * Patience, Persistence and Perseverance

-**Varios Sales Roles: British Telecom, Red Cross, LexisNexis, 2007 - 2009**
+**Various Sales Roles: British Telecom, Red Cross, LexisNexis, 2007 - 2009**
 * Supervised a team in charge of selling BT Vision
 * One of the top marketeers for the Red Cross in New Zealand, winning an all expenses paid trip to Brisbane Australia for a Top Sellers conference.
 * Learnt the importance of a positive mindset.